openmailbox/rodimus/README.md

 has a cool name.
 Naming a data transformation library after a Transformer increases the coolness factor.
 It's science.

-__NOTE:__ This library is still in the earliest phases of development.
-Things are prone to change suddenly and rapidly.
-Use at your own risk.

 ## Installation

 Add this line to your application's Gemfile: